-Satellite Radio
+Satellite Radio -If Equipped

 Your motorhome may be equipped with a SiriusXM[®] satellite radio receiver that plays through your radio.
+A subscription to SiriusXM[®] is required to use.

 See the receiver manufacturer's information in your InfoCase for programming and operating instructions.